akihiko-shimura/ndispers/README.md

 # ndispers
 *ndispers* is a Python package for calculating refractive index dispersion of various crystals and glasses used in the field of nonlinear/ultrafast optics.
-It is based on Sellmeier equartions and thermo-optics coefficients (dn/dT) reported in literature.
+It is based on Sellmeier equartions and thermo-optic coefficients (dn/dT) reported in literature.

 You can easily compute
 - Refractive index